yiliren/yiliren.github.io/_pages/about.md

 News
 ======
-10/2022 Our work on "3D Human Mess Construction using WiFi" has been accepted by ACM SenSys 2022.
+10/2022 Our work on "3D Human Mesh Construction using WiFi" has been accepted by ACM SenSys 2022.

 10/2022 Our work on "Robust Person Re-identification Using WiFi" has been accepted by USENIX Security 2023.